brittneypostma/devDocs/src/routes/blog/posts/vscode.md

 ## ESLint

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you are working with JavaScript, then you are going to want a linter to improve your code.
 ESLint is one of the best linting utilities and paired with the [Airbnb style guide](https://medium.com/medvine/install-eslint-global-with-airbnb-style-guide-and-use-it-in-vscode-d752dfa40b21).
 You can install ESLint with the Airbnb config with a single npm command **`npm i eslint eslint-config-airbnb-base eslint-plugin-import -g`**.
+If you plan on using React, use this command **`npm install -g eslint eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-react-hooks`**.
 This installs the package globally.
 Next, we need to navigate to our user directory to setup the config file.
 It should be **`/Users/<UserName>`**.
 Once at the right path, we can **`touch .eslintrc`** to create the file and then type **`code .eslintrc`** to open in VS Code.
 After opening the file, paste in the following code and save the file:

 ```javascript
 {